mheob/macos/README.md

 Go to Preferences -> Advanced -> Allow sessions to survive logging out and back in and set value to no.

 Restart Iterm2 and voilà touch ID authentication will work on Iterm2.

+## Special Thanks

+Thanks to [josean-dev](https://github.com/josean-dev) for the insppiration of the nvim config.